Before I begin, let me stress that I am not a lawyer and this article is for informational purposes only. It is not legal advice!

 - Video has accurate transcript or captions (read how to edit YouTube captions)

-- Fields have label tags
+- Fields have label tags, not placeholders

 - Fields are keyboard-accessible